European-XFEL/Karabo/doc/run/gui_cli.rst

 the way it is implemented (namely through using the C++ code under the hood).

 .. warning::

-   This API is **not** officially supported anymore, use it at your own risk.
+   This API is not officially supported anymore, and only maintained for development and debugging purposes.
+You should never use it for scripting of devices in a production environment!